The services below are those provided by the County of Morris. For a complete list including out-of-county resources, visit the Resources page.

 Employers wishing to identify skilled workers for employment opportunities can visit the “Businesses” section of Jobs4Jersey.com website.

 Assists youth (ages 16-24) and adult works with workforce preparation and career development services.
 Available programs provide high quality employment and training services that address the needs of individuals in need of training, retraining, and skills upgrades.
 Services help in moving workers into career pathways to prepare more workers to enter into and advance in good jobs in high growth and emerging occupations.

-Emergency food for persons in need.
+Emergency food for persons in need is available during normal business hours.
 Volunteers help maintain a food pantry at 340 West Hanover Avenue, deliver/distribute food, stock shelves, provide and distribute food donations.
 For more information call 973-326-7871.